openaps/docs/README.md

 7.: **sshd configuration**

 Since we have no password, we need to disable password login.
+Open this file in nano text editor

-`sudo nano /etc/ssh/sshd_config`
+>`sudo nano /etc/ssh/sshd_config`

 Change the following